awarebayes/RecNN/readme.md

 I have parsed all the movies in the '/links.csv' to get all auxiliary data from TMDB/IMDB.
 Text information was fed into Google's BERT/ OpenAI GPT2 models to get text embeddings.
 All the data can be found [here](https://drive.google.com/file/d/1TclEmCnZN_Xkl3TfUXL5ivPYmLnIjQSu/view?usp=sharing)

 I also added static HDF5 dataset support so it takes ~7-10 minutes to get through al the ML20M dataset.
 Dynamically built it used to take about 2 hours but now you can iterate through 40GB od data in a matter of 10 minutes!
 You can generate the static data yourself, or download the existing one here.
-I will upload it this evening.
+I will upload it this week because I don't have the permission to use ML dataset so I need encode the time series.
+It will also make the thing around 5-10GB.

 ## How to use static MovieLens Dataset in your project